gyaneshanand/Rajasthan_Online_Hackathon/README.md

 3.1 Doctors would have all previous data of the concerned patient & it can help the doctor to better predict the disease.

-Uniqueness in Solution
+# Uniqueness in Solution
 Since there isn’t a unified system and the e-mitra programme doesn’t include healthcare as of now, our solution becomes unique as we provide every citizen with a virtual health card linked to his Aadhar no. & BhamaShah ID so that the citizen, the hospitals, and the government have a person’s health records.
-What would we build during the Hackathon
+# What would be built during the Hackathon
 A web app that allows the (i) citizen to view his organised medical history, prescription, test results, ongoing treatments and medications (ii) the doctors to edit their treatment history and add prescriptions, medications, referrals, tests and results and view their patient's’ history. (iii) The government to view the analysis and schematics (past, present and predictions) of a region, to help them identify problem areas and launch successful schemes and programmes.

 NAME : Gyanesh Anand